c/o LGI Consulting

 Square de Meeûs, 38/40

-MSP-REFRAM aimed to establish a durable multistakeholder platform that carried out a comprehensive study of the entire value chain of key refractory metals including mining, processing, recycling and final applications (and potential substitution opportunities), and taking account of crosscutting aspects: policy/society, technology and market.
-The objective was to strengthen the refractory metals supply chain in Europe.
+MSP-REFRAM aimed to establish a durable multi-stakeholder network to carry out a comprehensive study of the entire value chain of key refractory metals including mining, processing, recycling and final applications (and potential substitution opportunities), and taking account of crosscutting aspects: policy/society, technology and market.

 Stéphane Bourg, CEA (Marcoule, France)

 This project has received funding from the European Union’s Horizon 2020 Research & Innovation programme under Grant Agreement no. 688993